EECi/Cambridge-Estates-Building-Energy-Archive/README.md

 Info: Data records (estimates of) carbon dioxide emissions of UK electrical grid per kilowatt hour of electricity consumed.
 Data available at hourly resolution.
 From source - the data "has seasonal decomposition applied to correct missing or irregular data points", and "is subject to change due to a data cleansing process taking place to provide the most accurate figures".

+## Timestamps

+Variables: `Timestamp (UTC)`

+Info: Timestamp for observations at the given index, in UTC timezone, using `%Y-%m-%d %H:%M:%S` format (see [datetime docs](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes)).
+Note, observations for all data variables within a dataset are assumed to be taken simulataneously.
+A single timestamp is provided for all variables, giving the observation time for the measurements at the same index in the observation lists.

 <br>

 ## Citation